 The simple lodge is set in a private reserve containing many typical trees of the Utcubamba Valley, along with some unique species such as the Kuelap Cedro.
 (B, L, D)

 Leaving our lodge, we drive 1.5 hours to the largest ancient stone structure in South America - Kuelap.
 This fortress is perched on a ridge at 3,000 m (10,000 ft) above sea level, and is still mainly covered with vegetation typical of the cloud forest.

 Your guide will show you around the site, and explain the mysteries and past of this unforgettable testament to ancient city planning.

-We drive to Yerbabuena (1 hour) and we walk for a steady two hours uphill for a close-up view of a spectacularly colourful cliff tomb.
+We drive to Yerbabuena (1 hour) and we walk for a steady two hours uphill for a close-up view of a spectacularly colourful cliff tomb (horseback or shorter options available).
 This extremely photogenic site is perched on a yellow cliff and the tombs are like mini houses, with red pictographs dating back to 1200 AD.

 We continue on to Leymebamba (45 mins) and visit the museum housing the 219 mummies found at nearby Laguna de los Condores in 1997.